 - Use a knife to cut 1.5-inch slits about 1.5 inches apart around the entire perimeter of the cake.
 Then cut a slit in the thickest part of the cake in the center (see photo).
 Cover loosely with plastic wrap and let the dough rise one last time in a warm spot until fully proofed, 1 to 1 1/2 hours.
 While the cake is proofing, mix the icing.

 - In the bowl of a stand mixer with paddle attachment, add the solidified browned butter you made the night before and room temp cream cheese.
 Beat until combined.
 Add 2 cups confectioner’s sugar and 2 1/2 tsp whole milk.
 Mix just until combined, we don’t want this to be super whipped.
 Add more powdered sugar or milk as needed for desired consistency.
 This icing is more like frosting, so the consistency will resemble a buttercream.
 Set aside.
 Preheat oven to 350º F (180º C).

 - Bake the proofed king cake for 32-35 minutes, rotating the pan halfway through until light brown on top.
 When the cake is done and still warm, brush on 1/4 cup of heavy cream all over the cake.
 This keeps it soft and prevents the crust from hardening too much.
 (It feels wrong, but do it anyway!)
 It should absorb fully after 15 mins.

 Small king cake: This recipe can be halved to make a smaller king cake.
 Halve all of the ingredients for the dough and icing but keep proofing and overnight resting times the same.
 When rolling the dough out, roll in the exact same 14″x18″ rectangle as you would the large one (this one will just be thinner), and shape the cake in the same fashion.
-Bake for 20-25 minutes at 350º F until golden brown, not too dark or it will be dry.
+Bake for 20-25 minutes at 350º F until light golden brown, not too dark or it will be dry.

 Keywords: dong phuong, king cake, New Orleans king cake, traditional king cake